Toronto Couple Orders Pizza, Gets This Mouldy Mess From UberEats

 Anna Kotlikova and Blake Weinzettl, of Etobicoke, Ont., decided to have a couple pizzas delivered from a local Montana's restaurant just down the road on Sunday evening, placing their order through Uber's food delivery service, reports CBC News.

-But when the driver dropped off a big brown bag, almost half an hour after the expected delivery time, they were confronted with an overwhelming smell coming from a couple of half-eaten mouldy sandwiches and a very old, wilted salad.
+But when the driver dropped off a big brown bag, almost half an hour after the expected delivery time, they were confronted with an overwhelming smell coming from a couple of half-eaten mouldy sandwiches along with a much fresher looking salad.

 Weinzettl shared the photos of the botched order on Twitter.